Develogenics/Bullseye-Boss/README.md

 The website was designed with mobile first usage in mind.
 All pages used media queries, but the nav bar used bootstrap.

 All items move around each other, keep their original view but change size to suit.
-The nav bar has a handburger menu that when teh screen goes smaller it comes out , once clicked the nav links appear
+The nav bar has a handburger menu that when the screen goes smaller it comes out, once clicked the nav links appear.

 <img src="assets/images/2view.png">